explaingit

 TLDR

-Python tool that converts slide images into editable PowerPoint files, extracting text as real text boxes and images as movable objects.
+Local Python tool that turns slide screenshots into editable PowerPoint files, recreating text as real text boxes and pulling out icons and images.

 Mindmap